Inbox and SFTP

 - Click

-button under URL title. - Share the URL with the uploader who will use it transfer the files to your vault.
+Copybutton under URL title. - Share the URL with the uploader, who will use it to transfer the files to your vault.

 We recommend an expiration date on all inboxes.